Mind-blowing facts about Turkey You may not know!

 Tasty dessert made from chicken

 In Turkish, this strange dessert is called tavuk göğsü.
-It was first created under the age of the Ottoman empire.
-The ingredients consist of eggs, boiled chicken, milk and sugar combining together to give foodies healthy food.
+It was first created during the age of the Ottoman empire.
+The ingredients consist of eggs, boiled chicken, milk and sugar combined together to give foodies healthy food.
 To make this dish, the cook has to take many steps from boiling chicken until it is a little well-done, smashing it with a fork, grounding chicken and dimming it into a bowl of water, leaving the chicken to be dry to making a layer of caramel for it.
-Lavuk göğsü is preferred by many visitors for its high nutrients value and good taste.
+Lavuk göğsü is preferred by many visitors for its high nutrient value and good taste.

 One of the largest seas preserving loggerhead turtles

 Every year, Turkey attracts thousands of tourists from all over the world thanks to its amazing endless beaches.
-Covered by three enormous seas which are Aegea in the West, Black Sea in the North and Mediterranean in the South, it is not surprising why Turkey owns a number of beautiful shores.
+Covered by three enormous seas which are Aegea in the West, the Black Sea in the North and the Mediterranean in the South, it is not surprising that Turkey owns a number of beautiful shores.
 Among those, there is a special one that is not only a site for tourism but also a place for loggerhead sea turtles to live in.

 Besides coffee, tea is one of the most favorite beverages in the land of doner kebabs.
 According to some documents, when Yemen was invaded at the end of the 19th century, people started growing tea to replace their cups of coffee in the morning.
 Then, it has become popular among drinkers ever since.

 In Turkey, people usually hold a mug of tea in their hands while contemplating the sunrise after waking up.
 A small gulp of hot tea helps them relax and start a new day in a comfortable mood.
-In addition, tea also brings them benefits with hydrate cacbon, lipids, vitamins and so on.
+In addition, tea also brings them benefits with hydrated carbon, lipids, vitamins and so on.
 Because of its high value in nourishment, Turkish people drink a huge amount of tea every year with an average of 3 kilograms for one person per year.

 Amazing metro across two continents

 Turkey is a country lying in the Eurasian area.
 Therefore, it is very difficult to go from this side to the other.
 Understanding that problem, the government began a project to build one metro which connects the two continents together.
-On 17/1/1875, Tünel was put in use for the first time.
+On 17/1/1875, Tünel was put into use for the first time.
 At present, it is still working to help people move easily from Karaköy to Beyoglu.
 Nonetheless, on 29/10/2013, Turkey had a new railway called "Marmaray" which lies across the Bosphorus strait.